1. Home

 Activating application password

-The app password can be generated from Settings -> Security -> Application Passwords by clicking the Create a new password button.
+The app password can be generated from Security -> Application Passwords by clicking the Add password button.

-Then you have to add a description of the application (e.g. Outlook) in the description box and press the Create button.
+Then you have to add a Description of the application (e.g. Outlook or the name of the device) in the description box and press the Create button.

 After pressing the button, the password of the application is displayed once and cannot be viewed again later!
 Enter this password into an email program and don’t save it anywhere!